4.3. Elements (Lens, Ray Source, …)¶

 It is also possible to define orientations as a function of the position of the rays.

-This parameter takes two numpy arrays containing the x and y-position
+This function requires two numpy arrays containing the x and y-position

 and returns a two dimensional array with cartesian vector components in rows.